Approximating functions on stratified sets

 The first term on the right-hand-side converges to $\langle \nabla f(\bar{x}), \bar v\rangle$.
 For the second term, the Mean Value Theorem applied to the function $t\mapsto f(x_k+t(y_k-x_k))$ shows that there exists a vector $z_k$, lying on the line segment joining $x_k$ and $y_k$, satisfying $f(y_k)-f(x_k)=\langle \nabla f(z_k),y_k-x_k\rangle$.
 Hence we obtain

-where the last inequality follows from Corollary~\ref{L:tubnhd} and the inequality $|y_k-x_k| < d(x_k,\Gamma)^2 \le |x_k-\bar{x}|^2 = t_k^2$.
+where we used the inequality $|y_k-x_k| < d(x_k,\Gamma)^2 \le |x_k-\bar{x}|^2 = t_k^2$, which is a direct consequence of Corollary~\ref{L:tubnhd}.
 Since $\nabla f$ is locally bounded due to local Lipschitzness of $f$, we see that the second term on the right-hand-side of (\ref{eq:grad1}) converges to zero, thereby establishing the claim.

-{\it Step 2 (closeness, boundary condition, Lipschitz modulus).} The closeness of $g$ to $f$ follows from the simple calculation
+{\it Step 2 (closeness, tangency condition, Lipschitz modulus).} The closeness of~$g$ to~$f$ follows from the simple calculation

-where the last inequality follows from Corollary~\ref{L:tubnhd}.
-Next, we verify the boundary condition.
+where the last inequality uses Corollary~\ref{L:tubnhd}.
+Next, we verify the tangency condition.
 For any $x\in M$ and $v\in N_xM$ we have $g(x+t v) = f(x)$ for all $t$ close to zero, since the equality $\phi=1$ holds in a whole neighborhood of $x$.
 It follows that the directional derivative of $g$ in the direction $v$ vanishes at $x$, and hence we deduce $\nabla g(x)\in T_xM$ as desired.
-Finally, we prove that $g$ is locally Lipschitz and derive a bound on the Lipschitz modulus of $g$.
+Finally, we prove that~$g$ is locally Lipschitz continuous and derive a bound on its Lipschitz modulus.
 For $x\in\Gamma^c$, we have